Last Updated: April 24, 2024

 Achievements

-As of this writing, Roger Federer has won Wimbledon eight times, the Australian Open six times, the French Open once and the US Open five times in a row.
-He has won the Grand Slam tournament 20 times, (and was the first men's singles player to have reached ten Grand Slam tournament finals in a row), more than any other men's singles player.
-Federer was ranked among the top eight tennis players in the world for 14 consecutive years, from 2002-2016.
+As of this writing, Roger Federer has won Wimbledon eight times, the Australian Open six times, the French Open once, and the US Open five times in a row.
+He has won the Grand Slam tournament 20 times (and was the first men's singles player to have reached ten Grand Slam tournament finals in a row), more than any other men's singles player.
+Federer was ranked among the top eight tennis players in the world for 14 consecutive years, from 2002 to 2016.
 Roger has won the ATP Player of the Year five times and has also become the ITF World Champion five times in a row.
-In 2016, Federer ranked number one on a list of the most recognizable people in Switzerland, even surpassing the likes of William Tell and Albert Einstein.
+In 2016, Federer was ranked #1 on a list of the most recognizable people in Switzerland, even surpassing the likes of William Tell and Albert Einstein.

 Federer is hugely popular in the sporting world and has often been called a legend and the Greatest of All Time (GOAT).
 Tennis.com named him the greatest male player of the open era.
 He was named Swiss Sports Personality of the Year seven times consecutively.
 Federer won the BBC Overseas Sports Personality of the Year award four times.
 It's been said that Roger Federer helped lead a revival and won the sport of tennis renewed attention and interest.
 There was increased interest in the game of tennis in his heyday, leading to higher revenues for many venues across the sport.